 Even if your ads are designed perfectly, the techniques above might not work for a couple reasons:

-• Does your site have mainly repeat visitors?
+- Does your site have mainly repeat visitors?

 If your visitors come back day after day, they'll likely become blinded to the position of the ads over time, regardless of the ad colors.
-Try customizing the way your ad looks or occasionally switching the location of your ads on the page.
+Try customizing the way your ad looks or occasionally switching the location of your ads on the page. - Does your site have a lot of ads and busy content?

 If your site is filled with ads or packed with loads of competing content, chances are that you'll need to use more visually arresting colors to make your ads catch a user's eye.
 If the techniques above aren't getting results for you, try using more prominent ad styles